Fastelavn pastry

 Otto Busses Vej 45, 2450 København SV

 Perron in Sydhavnen is based in the new area of Banegaarden.
 This year they are presenting four different kinds of organic fastelavnsboller: the classic old-fashioned one and three made from a base of Vienna pastry.
 One of them will be filled with wild Swedish blueberries and blackcurrant crème.
 The second one is filled with salted caramel, bergamot curd, lemon crème topped with pistachios.
-The third one will be filled with coffee and caramel ganache, mascarpone cream with Amber chocolate from Summerbird topped with a crunch of coffee and dark chocolate.
-Perron will this year also be making a fastelavnsbolle tasting every Saturday and Sunday in January and February, where customers can score the pastries.
+The third one will be an Apple & Cinnamon version.

 Andersen & Maillard fastelavnsboller 2024